sopra-fs22-group-07/server/README.md

 The Black Cards have some text with a gap.
 Next to the Black Cards each user also gets a fixed number of White Cards whenever a new Black Card is chosen.
 The White Cards have some short text or phrase which gets used to fill in the gaps in the Black Cards in a funny or witty way.
 Users can rate the White Cards which get played to fill the gap in their Black Card and if both Users like each other's cards they match.
-When matched users can chat with each other.
+When matched, users can chat with each other.
 User can also unmatch or block previously matched users.
 Users can set preferences such as gender, age or a maximum distance which restricts whose Black Cards get presented to them.

 ### Links: